1888–89 Aston Villa F.C. season

-The 1888–89 English football season saw Aston Villa's 1st season in the Football League in its inaugural season.
+The 1888–89 English football season saw Aston Villa's 1st season in the Football League in the Football League inaugural season.
 (Note: Up until 1992, the top division of English football was the Football League First Division.
 The Premier League took over from the First Division as the top tier of the English football league system upon its formation in 1992.
 The First Division then became the second tier of English football, the Second Division became the third tier and so on.
 The First Division is now known as the Football League Championship, while the Second Division is now known as Football League One.)
 In the late 1880s, Birmingham and the surrounding region boasted many of the country's strongest football teams.
-Aston Villa and several of the region's leading clubs joined the first two national leagues set up in England, the Football League and the Football Alliance.

 Aston Villa were one of the new league's 12 founding members and finished as runners-up behind double winners Preston North End.
-The 'Invincibles' from Lancashire also ended Villa's bid to win every single home game, with a 2–0 win at Wellington Road in Villa's last home fixture.